 In the next years, from 1877 to his death in 1881, he often changed his name from Henry Antrim to Kid Antrim and then on to Billy Bonney and finally on to The Kid and Billy the Kid.

 Billy’s name changes were as mysterious as his character.

 As noted above, he was both villain and relished friend.
 The best way to understand Billy is to embrace his complex character and to comprehend him as an ambivalent person, sometimes taking the lives of others and at other times saving the lives of his friends.

-Why did they call him Billy the Kid?
+Why was he called Billy the Kid?

-Richard W. Etulain: He was not called Billy the Kid until the last seven months or so of his life, 1880-81.
+He was not called Billy the Kid until the last seven months or so of his life, 1880-81.
 Before that his names derived from his changing family situation.

 First, he went by his mother’s name, Henry McCarty; when Catherine married William Antrim, the young man became Henry or Kid Antrim; then, for unknown reasons (but perhaps to cover up his killing of an opponent in Arizona in 1877) he became Billy Bonney.

 Then, soon, he was just Billy or the Kid.